electron/electronjs.org-old/data/blog/web-preferences-fix.md

 _Details_

 You are impacted if any user code runs inside an `iframe` / can create an `iframe`.
-Given the possibility of an XSS it can be assumed that most apps are vulnerable to this case.
+Given the possibility of an XSS vulnerability it can be assumed that most apps are vulnerable to this case.

 You are also impacted if you open any of your windows with the `nativeWindowOpen: true` or `sandbox: true` option.
-Although this vulnerability also requires an XSS to exist in your app, you should still apply one of the mitigations below if you use either of these options.
+Although this vulnerability also requires an XSS vulnerability to exist in your app, you should still apply one of the mitigations below if you use either of these options.

 ## Mitigation